rainmanh/jumpscale_core8/docs/AYS/Definitions/1-Repositories.md

 There are two types of repos used by AYS:

-- **AYS Template Repos**
-    Git repositories containing all data (templates) from which an actual AYS instance can be deployed
+- **AYS Template Repos** are Git repositories containing all data (templates) from which an actual AYS instance can be deployed
-- **AYS Repos**
-    Git repositories containing actually deployed instances
+- **AYS Repos** are Git repositories containing actually deployed instances

 See [AYS File Locations](AtYourServiceFileLocations.md) for more details.